 Stem cells are derived from adipose (fat) tissue.
 In comparison to other forms of stem cells, such as those derived from bone marrow, adipose derived stem cells are greater in number which is important for patient success rates.

 The harvesting procedure involves liposuction.
 After obtaining the stem cells, they are deployed to the patient intravenously (IV) or through a nebulizer (inhaled) treatment.
 When you discuss the procedure with the doctor, he or she will go over the risks and benefits.
-If you decide on having stem cell therapy for lung disease, you must sign a consent form.
+If you decide on having stem cell therapy for lung disease or other problems, you must sign a consent form.
 You will be scheduled for the retrieval or harvest procedure and the administration on the same day.